 Pocono is the Lenape Indian term for stream between mountains.
-Perhaps the Lenape people had a penchant for understatement because the stream is the sizeable Delaware River and the Pocono mountains in winter offer decent-sized ski areas, not big Western ski resorts but enough skiing to satisfy your family for a day or a weekend ski trip, and great learn to ski programs.
+Perhaps the Lenape people had a penchant for understatement because the stream is the sizeable Delaware River and the Pocono mountains in winter offer decent-sized ski areas in Pennsylvania, not like big Western ski resorts but enough skiing to satisfy your family for a day or a weekend ski trip, and great learn to ski programs.

 The skiing in Eastern Pennsylvania, while not as good as New England Top Ski Resorts or a Family Ski Trip out West, are worth attention – above and beyond the honeymoon heart shaped tubs that have made this region so famed among brides and grooms.

-The Pocono areas have really pumped up their snowmaking in recent years, and they cater to families learning to ski or snowboard, along with kids looking for the latest terrain park features.
+The Pocono areas have really pumped up their snowmaking in recent years, and they cater to families learning to ski or snowboard with the best learn to ski and snowboard programs, along the latest terrain park features.
 If your kids are anything like ours, they like their slopes sprinkled with hits, spines, rails and rolls (see our ski slang translation) – they will find generous portions of halfpipes and parks in the Pocono Mountains, as well as tubing parks.

 Here is your Guide to Skiing the Poconos: